bitovi/temporal-langchain-react-agent/README.md

 - Generates agent reasoning based on user query and accumulated context
 - Returns either a tool action to execute or a final answer
-- Uses OpenAI LLM with structured prompts
+- Uses Anthropic LLM with structured output

 #### `action(toolName, input)`